Introduction

 Returns a human-readable string representation of given type.

-Definition TypeInfo.h:75
+Definition TypeInfo.h:72

 (TNL::Meshes::Writers::VTIWriter::writeEntities, TNL::Meshes::Writers::VTKWriter::writeEntities) which exports the grid entities to the file.
 In the case of the Gnuplot format, this method just writes simple header to the file and does not need to be called (the method is mainly for the compatibility with other writers).
-Finaly we may export data linked with the grid cells using a method writeCellData
+Finally, we may export data linked with the grid cells using a method writeCellData

-In the same way, we can export data linked with vertexes (line 125-152).
+(TNL::Meshes::Writers::VTIWriter::writeCellData, TNL::Meshes::Writers::VTKWriter::writeCellData).
+In the same way, we export data linked with vertexes.